 Oh, and if you’re the kind of person who gets wicked bouts of the munchies, be sure to have a few bags of Doritos and Ho-Ho’s around (and maybe a pepperoni pizza or two), as this strain will light up your appetite like the Fourth of July.

 Final Thoughts on Our Wedding Crasher Review

-All in all, we would reckon that Wedding Crasher weed is a strain definitely worth trying — if you can get your hands on it.
-It’s not something that any dispensary on earth will have on hand (and it’s probably not really worth calling around to try and find), but if you happen to see a jar of it in your go-to shop around home, then pick up a gram and try it out.
+All in all, we would reckon that Wedding Crasher weed is a strain definitely worth trying.
+Especially if you can get your hands on it.
+It’s not something that any dispensary on earth will have on hand.
+Additionally, it’s probably not really worth calling around to try and find.
+If, however, you happen to see a jar of it in your go-to shop around home, pick up a gram and try it out.
 (And if you do, be sure to let us know what you thought of it in the comments below!).

-We hope you enjoyed this Wedding Crasher strain review, and again – if you’re a fan of either Wedding Cake or Purple Punch (or both), you’ll surely enjoy the concoction of cerebral effects that this pretty little hybrid flower produces.
+We hope you enjoyed this Wedding Crasher strain review.
+If you’re a fan of either Wedding Cake or Purple Punch (or both), you’ll surely enjoy the concoction of cerebral effects that this pretty little hybrid flower produces.